 Gearing up for your first Disney cruise?
 Get the scoop on the amazing experience you need to have on your Disney cruise with kids!

-A Disney Cruise Line vacation is totally Disney.
+A Disney Cruise Line vacation is Disney.
 However, it’s also totally unique.
-As with other Disney vacations, the Disney Cruise Line is all about family fun.
+Like other Disney vacations, the Disney Cruise Line is all about family fun, and I love spending time on the Disney Cruise with kids.

-Yet there are so many exciting activities and clubs that are meant to be enjoyed by kids and adults separately.
+Yet so many exciting activities and clubs are meant to be enjoyed by kids and adults separately.
 There are even port adventures exclusively for kids, teens, or adults.

 That aspect of individual entertainment is unusual for a Disney vacation when the goal is usually to bring everybody together.

-On the other hand, Disney Cruise Lines have plenty of awesome experiences that are meant to be enjoyed together as a family.
+On the other hand, Disney Cruise Lines have plenty of awesome experiences meant to be enjoyed together as a family.
+For example, Disney’s Oceaneer Club is a fantastic place where kids aged 3-12 can immerse themselves in imaginative play while parents enjoy other parts of the ship.

 7 Experiences to Have on a Disney Cruise with Kids